Getting denied for a mortgage is a heartbreaking ordeal.

-An authorized user is a second person added onto a credit card account who is allowed to use and access the account.
-If you have a close friend or family member with a credit card in good standing.
+An authorized user is a second person added onto a credit card account who can use and access the account if you have a close friend or family member with a credit card in good standing.

-It should have no late payments that has been open for several years you should ask if they would be willing to add you as an authorized user.
+It should have no late payments that have been open for several years.
+You should ask if they would be willing to add you as an authorized user.

-When you’re added the entire account history of that account will appear on your credit report.
+When you’re added to the account, the entire account history will appear on your credit report.
 FICO does consider authorized user accounts into their credit scoring algorithm.
-Your score will increase, the amount it will boost it is dependent on many factors, but it could be between 10-30 points.
+Your score will increase.
+The amount it will boost depends on many factors, but it could be between 10-30 points.

 Get late payments removed

 Most mortgage lenders require you to have no more than a single 30 day late payment in the past 12 months to qualify for a mortgage.
-If you have late payments you can contract your creditors and ask them to remove late payments from your credit report.
-In some cases they as an act of goodwill for a long-standing member.
+If you have late payments, you can contact your creditors and ask them to remove late payments from your credit report.
+In some cases, they as an act of goodwill for a long-standing member.

 Just because one lender denies your mortgage doesn’t mean all lenders will too.
 Each mortgage lender has their own set of mortgage requirements.
-If you’re denied by one lender, then you should keep on applying until you find one that can get your loan approved.
+If one lender denies you, you should keep on applying until you find one that can get your loan approved.